ashwiniag/wolt-assignment/Readme.md

 5. `wolt_db_query_success`: Indicates the success or failure of retrieving blog post titles from the database.
 6. `wolt_db_query_time`: Measures the time taken to retrieve blog post titles from the database.
 7. `wolt_json_encode_time`: Records the time taken to encode the blog post titles into JSON.
 8. `wolt_blog_count`: Counts the number of blog posts stored in the database.

-Instruction on running Grafana and add the endpoint to query from.
-Note: For now logs are printed at stdout

-### Discussion notes
+### Thoughst and usage on these metrics
 - `wolt_db_connect_success`:  Lets say it's value is `false` more than 3 times in last 5min window, then alert it.
 This can give the patterns in the connection's stability, which will effect application performance leading to not good user experience.
 We can further investigate if db reached its resource crunch, what is the max connection / concurrent connection a db can handle etc to improve the performance.
 - `wolt_db_connect_time:` it  indicate that the average connection time is consistent and within acceptable connection window time set.
 If a large number of connections are falling into a high time bucket [ lets say more than 2 secs], it could indicate that the average connection time is much higher than desired and that the performance of the database connection is not up to the mark.
 User will be experiencing a slow application. //* where can we look should be written?
 - `wolt_db_query_success`:  Allows to track the success or failure of query, which can help to identify and troubleshoot issues with  database interactions more effectively, here we have just one query, as of now may be with feature this can be optimised to measure performance of queries .Let’s say if the success rate of this query in last 5 min fails below 3 then, one could hop early and debug - in the lines of” Performance issues (If the database is experiencing high load or resource constraints.
 Then hop onto kubernetes metrics of pods - CPU, men etc), Incorrect data type ( If the query is trying to access data that does not match the specified data type, in this case check for **ERROR** logs .)